-- Access our project tracker to keep track your work anytime
+- Use of our project tracker to keep up to date on your status

-- Agency quality design without the price tag
+- Top Quality design without the price tag

-- Free lifetime access to your files and file storage
+- Lifetime access to your files and file storage (for free!)

 In this guide we shall investigate the principles that make up great web button design, and offer some practical and easy-to-follow tips to help you improve your own buttons.